AdHoc-Protocol/AdHoc-protocol/README.md

 -  Of the pack, they are logically related with.
 -  Or the `constants set` declared with struct C# construction.

-enums and  `constants set` are copy on every host and never transfer.
+enums and  `constants set` are copied on every host and never transfered.

-Value of constants declared with `static` fields may be assigned  a number or result of some static expression.
+Value of constants declared with `static` fields may be assigned as a number or as a result of a static expression.
 You can use any available C# functions.
-Values are calculated at generate time.
+Values are calculated during the code generating time.

-Constants declared with `const` fields can be used as `attributes parameters`.
-This is valuable, but it's value should be the result of compile-time expression.
+The constants declared with `const` fields can be used as `attributes parameters`.
+It has a  value, but it's value should be the result of compile-time expression.
 Standard static C# functions to calculate cannot be used.
 To overcomes this limitation, AdHoc protocol description syntax use `///<see cref="Pack.static_field_with_real_value"/>` construction.
 At code generation time system "copy" value and type from `static` based constant  to `const` based constant.